jdidion/autoclick/cli_spec/README.md

 When *hidden* is *true*, the value of *channel* may take on additional implications, depending on the values of *type* and *default*.
 It is an error for any command to have more than one hidden parameter each with *channel* values of "input", "output", and "error".

 * When *channel* is "input"
     * If *default* is defined, the value is passed to the command via standard input
         * If *type* is "file", the contents of the file are sent to standard input (e.g. using an input redirect or by *cat*ing the file and piping it to the command)
         * Otherwise the value itself is sent to standard input (e.g. using *echo*)
     * Otherwise, the system standard input is redirected to the command.
 * When *channel* is "output" or "error"

-    * If *default *is defined, then *type* must be "file" and the contents of standard output/error are redirected to the file defined by *default*.
+    * If *default* is defined, then *type* must be "file" and the contents of standard output/error are redirected to the file defined by *default*.
     * Otherwise, the contents of standard output/error should be recorded and made available to the caller (e.g. by assigning it to a variable *name* or by writing it to a temporary file or another output device).
 If *type* is anything other than "string", the caller may first validate (or perform type conversion) on the contents of standard output/error.

 #### streamable

 Whether the program requires that this input/output file is a regular file, or if it may be a named pipe.
 Boolean; default is *false*.
 Only valid for parameters of type "file".

-### Tags and Properties

-Any object value in the spec may include arbitrary metadata in the form of *tags* and/or *properties*.

-Tags and property keys may contain any valid characters *except* that the colon (':') is reserved as a separator between an extension name/alias (the "namespace") and the tag/key; i.e. if a tag/key contains a colon, everything before the first colon is assumed to be the namespace.

-#### tags

-An array of string tags.

-#### properties

-A property is an object with arbitrary keys and values.
-Property keys are subject to the same restrictions as tags; property values may be any valid JSON.

 ### Extensions